-We met our assigned growth targets during the 2011-2012 school year.
+We did not meet some or all of our assigned growth targets during the 2011-2012 school year.
 Just for reference, 59 percent of elementary schools statewide met their growth targets.

 API, Spring 2012

 SOURCE: API based on spring 2012 test cycle.
 State average represents elementary schools only.